demisto/content/Packs/Tenable_sc/Integrations/Tenable_sc/Tenable_sc_description.md

     * Launch and manage scan results and the found vulnerabilities.
     * Create and view assets.
     * View policies, repositories, credentials, users and more system information.
-    * View and real-time receiving of alerts.
+    * View alerts received in real-time.

 **Added support for secret & access keys authentication method.**